Fire Tested Wayfinding Signage for the Sign Trade.

 Our etched stainless steel wayfinding signage, infilled using our unique paint system, allows the installation of the highest quality signs in high-rise and public buildings, student accommodation, and schools.
 Our digitally anoprinted interior wayfinding signage offers options for full colour graphics that will withstand harsh environments such as schools and social housing.
 Both products have been certified to have passed BS 476: Part 6: 1989 + A1: 2009 – Fire Propagation, and have achieved Class1: BS 476: Part 7: 1997 – Surface Spread of Flame, so are safe to use in situations where protection against the effects of fire are important.

 There is much more to fire safety than the spread of fire.
 It is important that the signage that you install must not make the effects of fire more dangerous.
 Some materials that do not burn, or are even self-extinguishing, will give off dangerous amounts of toxic gases when part of a fire.
 Because our interior wayfinding signage is almost entirely metal, there is no substrate that can emit toxic gases that will make the effects of fire more dangerous.
+Our anoprinted aluminium also complies with the requirements of low smoke, zero halogen directives.
 If your client wants peace of mind, you can offer signage schemes that are safe.